shobrook/densify/README.md

 ## How it Works

 `densify` computes a [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) of the point cloud and creates synthetic points from the centroids of each simplex in the triangulation.
-These points are added to the cloud, and the algorithm is repeated recursively until no new points can be created.
+These points are added to the cloud, and the process is repeated recursively until no new points can be created.